Archive for the 'film' Category

 The Urgent Email

 Sometimes, as a writer, the universe just throws something into your lap.
 All you gotta do is recognize it.
-Like the emails I go recently from a fledgling director studying in the film program at NYU.
+Like the emails I go recently from a fledgling director studying film at NYU.

 I have changed the name of the director to protect the innocent.
 (Or is it guilty?)